 I first started experiencing anxiety as a teen.
 It was mostly social anxiety: I hated drawing attention to myself, having to speak in front of others, and being in social situations where I was judged.
 I intentionally did badly in exams so I wasn’t praised in public.
 At university, I dropped out of mandatory debate classes because they made me so nervous.

-My social and general anxiety disorders were due to a combination of Asperger’s syndrome, the PTSD I was also later diagnosed with, and being an extreme introvert.
+My social and general anxiety disorders were due to a combination of Asperger’s syndrome, the PTSD I was also diagnosed with, and being an extreme introvert.
+I still have anxious days occasionally, but I’ve learned a lot about dealing with it in the decade.

 1. How to Relax by Thich Nhat Hanh